friemen/diffit/README.md

 The obvious application of the vector based implementation is diff and patch of text files represented by seqs of strings.

-Another could be this: building data transformations with side-effect free functions is sane, but might require synchronization of the final result with state wrapped by an expensive mutation-based API, for example a bound JavaFX ObservableList.
+Another could be the desire to synchronize the final result of a data transformation (composed of side-effect free functions) with state wrapped by an expensive mutation-based API, for example a bound JavaFX ObservableList.
+A fast diff with a configurable patch is one way to tackle this.

 A 3rd scenario could be the requirement to transmit a minimal amount of data changes to a remote process for further processing.
-A fast diff is one way to tackle this.

 There is `clojure.data/diff` but it does not exactly what I had